-B.S/3.1 For the prudent and effective management of the supervised group of a designated insurance holding company, it should ensure there are sufficient safeguards in place to prevent undue influence over its chief executives, directors and key persons in control functions with respect to the performance of their duties and responsibilities.
+- B.S/3.1 For the prudent and effective management of the supervised group of a designated insurance holding company, it should ensure there are sufficient safeguards in place to prevent undue influence over its chief executives, directors and key persons in control functions with respect to the performance of their duties and responsibilities.
 The designated insurance holding company should assess any potential conflicts of interests which may arise from the proposed appointment of the chief executives, directors and key persons in control functions.
-Where potential conflicts of interests are identified, the proposed appointment should be managed within the company's conflicts of interest policy, or equivalent.

-B.S/3.2 In any case, the IA considers that:
+Where potential conflicts of interests are identified, the proposed appointment should be managed within the company's conflicts of interest policy, or equivalent. - B.S/3.2 In any case, the IA considers that:

-- (a) the Chairman of the Board of a designated insurance holding company should not be the Chief Executive of any member of its supervised group (including the designated insurance holding company itself); and - (b) the Chairman of the Board or the Chief Executive of a designated insurance holding company should not be an "appointed actuary" of any member of its supervised group (including the designated insurance holding company itself).
-In this context, "appointed actuary" means any person who is appointed as an actuary pursuant to the laws of the relevant jurisdiction applicable to a member of the supervised group of the designated insurance holding company.
+- (a) the Chairman of the Board of a designated insurance holding company should not be the Chief Executive of any member of its supervised group (including the designated insurance holding company itself); and - (b) the Chairman of the Board or the Chief Executive of a designated insurance holding company should not be an "appointed actuary" or a "certifying actuary" of any member of its supervised group (including the designated insurance holding company itself).
+In this context, "appointed actuary" or "certifying actuary" means any person who is appointed as an actuary pursuant to the laws of the relevant jurisdiction applicable to a member of the supervised group of the designated insurance holding company. - B.S/3.3 If the same person assumes more than one role in relation to the designated insurance holding company and/or a company within the supervised group of a designated insurance holding company (regardless of whether the other role(s) is a controller, director, or key person in control function or actuary of a supervised group member which carries on insurance business), there should not be conflicts of interest between these positions which may otherwise impair his ability to discharge his duties in relation to any activity regulated by the IA.

-B.S/4 Criteria for body corporates
+B.S/4 Criteria for body corporate

-- B.S/4.1 In the case of a body corporate, the following factors are relevant to the assessment of fitness and properness of the body corporate, namely, whether it: - (a) has financial integrity, e.g. whether the accounts of the body corporate display a financially sound and stable position; - (b) is subject to receivership, administration, liquidation or other similar proceedings; - (c) has failed to satisfy any judgment debt under an order of a court in Hong Kong or elsewhere; - (d) has been refused or restricted from the right to carry on any trade, business or profession by any regulatory authority in Hong Kong or elsewhere; - (e) has been censured, disciplined or publicly criticized by any regulatory authority in Hong Kong or elsewhere; - (f) has been the subject of an investigation conducted by any regulatory authority in Hong Kong or elsewhere;
+- B.S/4.1 In the case of a body corporate, the following factors are relevant to the assessment of fitness and propriety of the body corporate, namely, whether it: - (a) has financial integrity, e.g. whether the accounts of the body corporate display a financially sound and stable position; - (b) is subject to receivership, administration, liquidation or other similar proceedings;